allanaaa/omeka-s-enduser/docs/sites/site_theme.md

 ![color option fields](../sites/sitesfiles/sitetheme_color.png)

 The Main Accent color is used for link text and on-hover colors, as in the image below:

 ![arrow points to instances of main accent color in use](../sites/sitesfiles/sitetheme_mainaccent.png)

 The navigation background color sets the color of the navigation sidebar for the theme.

 ![arrow points to sidebar](../sites/sitesfiles/sitetheme_navcolor.png)

 Edit either field by typing a color value into the field.
 Either a triplet or a six-character hexadecimal code will work.
 Once you have entered a valid value, the color bar on the left will automatically update to show the color entered, even without saving changes.

 The default values are stored in the prompt text for the field.
-For the Cozy theme, the default values are: the main accent color is `087b94` and the navigation background color is `bfdcdc`.
+For the Cozy theme, the main accent color is `087b94` and the navigation background color is `bfdcdc`.

 ### Layout for browse pages

 (Center Row, Foundation)